-The Head of Transport and Strategy presented the report, which brought together a comprehensive package of measures aimed at supporting a sustainable recovery from Covid-19 by making additional progress towards achieving the GCP's goals of increasing use of sustainable modes of transport, reducing congestion, improving air quality and reducing carbon emissions.
-Proposals to support sustainable transport included incentivising use of public transport while investing in its post-pandemic economic recovery, as well as enhancing and expanding park and ride sites.
-Proposals to consolidate active travel included identifying and overcoming missing links in local walking and cycling infrastructure, reallocating road space, and developing an integrated parking strategy.
+Following an introduction by the Transport Director, the Head of Transport and Strategy presented the report, which brought together a comprehensive package of measures aimed at supporting a sustainable recovery from Covid-19 by making additional progress towards achieving the GCP's goals of increasing use of sustainable modes of transport, reducing congestion, improving air quality and reducing carbon emissions.
+The report had been updated in response to the Joint Assembly's request for speedier action, while attention was drawn to the joint working with the Cambridgeshire and Peterborough Combined Authority (CPCA) and other partners in developing the proposals, which aligned well with the emerging CPCA Climate Commission's recommendations, as well as the national bus strategy published by the government on 15th March 2021.

+Proposals to support sustainable transport included incentivising use of public transport while investing in its post-pandemic economic recovery.
+Proposals to promote active travel included identifying and overcoming missing links in local walking and cycling infrastructure, identifying a road network hierarchy in order to reallocate road space, and developing an integrated parking strategy.
+It was acknowledged that such measures would particularly affect residents and visitors with disabilities and the Executive Board was assured that consideration was being given to minimise or mitigate the impact.